 Pennsylvania Industrial Development Authority (PIDA)

 PIDA’s Small Business First Fund provided $61 million under the COVID-19 Working Capital Access Program for small businesses with 100 or fewer employees.
 Businesses were eligible for working capital loans of up to $100,000.
-The program closed March 31; the Pennsylvania Department of Community and Economic Development no longer is accepting applications.
+The program ended March 31.